 We have been searching for information about the soldiers who were born or who lived in Southam, finding out about their upbringing, jobs and family life using photographs, memorabilia and documents.

 The research has been conducted by members of Southam Heritage Collection with special thanks to all the families who contributed their stories and made photographs available.
 The team has benefitted from the help of several local historians who have shared their expertise and information.

 We are especially indebted to Alan Griffin.
 His book ‘Lest We Forget: The Southam Men in the Great War’ published in 2002 researched the men who served and movingly told their story in the context of national events.
 Alan’s book gives the formal details of the dead and their resting places whilst also telling the story of a town in time of war.
 It was the inspiration for this current research, begun in 2014, to mark the Centenary of those terrible events and it has given us the incentive to find more families of those who served and to attempt, with the now available on-line resources, to uncover the life histories of many others.

-The research is ongoing so please contact the Centenary Archive team – Val Brodie, Bernard Cadogan and Chris Jerome – if you can add any extra details or share family photographs.
+The research is ongoing so please contact the Centenary Archive team – Val Brodie and Bernard Cadogan – if you can add any extra details or share family photographs.

 The men who died in WWI

 The war memorial, which stands in Southam Churchyard, is a focus for remembrance in the town.
 Is not quite a complete record of those who died during the WWI for there are several omissions, for example one of the two Turner brothers both of whom were killed.

 The Southam Memorial lists soldiers such as young Frederick Hartley, killed in 1919 whilst serving with the machine gun corp and ex-prisoner of war George Shorthouse, who died from war wounds in the aftermath of the conflict.
 In this Roll of Honour we have added others whose death likewise was from war wounds following the Armistice.